davin2020/mobile/README.md

 # mobile repo, for testing out davinportfolio repo

 ## About
-This is the beta or mobile-testing version of my portfolio website, which is live here - https://github.com/davin2020/ This repo is used for testing out how things look/function on my mobile, without affecting the live site.
+This is the beta or mobile-testing version of my portfolio website, which has a repo here - https://github.com/davin2020/davin2020.github.io

+This repo is used for testing out how things look/function on my mobile, without affecting the live site at https://davin2020.github.io/

 ## Live Demo
-This repo is live here - https://github.com/davin2020/mobile
+This repo is live here - https://davin2020.github.io/mobile/

-## Install & Run Locally
-1. clone the repo
-2. Open index.html in a web browser
+### This repo is not intended to be cloned by others